canelmas/data-producer/README.md

 If set, create Kafka topics.

-This configuration expects comma separated list of entries with the following format : `topic name (required) : number of partitions (required) : replications factor (required)`
+This configuration expects comma separated list of entries with the following format : `topic name(required):number of partitions(required):replications factor(required)`

 For example, `CREATE_TOPICS=A:3:1,B:1:1` configuration will create two topics named A and B. Topic A will have 2 as the partition number and 1 as the replication factor whereas topic B will have its partition number and replication factor set to 1.